enoskyeza/enos-blog/README.md

 I am to document in detail, every effort I make in a day that I envision is going to lead to future self development as a person and financially.

+### What question am I answering?
+I am to be answering the question, "What have you done today to see that you have more money in the future or a future" you desire.

+### How am I answering it?